SB 247 (Moorlach) Licensing Requirements

 - Which Legislator represents your home or laboratory?
 Visit the current roster below of Legislators and the cities they represent.

 - Visit their offices.
 Make an appointment with your Legislators’ District offices.

 - EDUCATE!
-Explain to Legislators and their consultants what it takes to be a CLS; what you do; why it is important to maintain the integrity of the Laboratory Director when other personnel are doing laboratory tests, even if they are waived; why other allied health providers shouldn't be Laboratory Directors; the CLS shortage and what it takes to eliminate it.
+Explain to Legislators and their consultants what it takes to be a CLS, MLT or CPT; what you do; why it is important to maintain the integrity of the Laboratory Director when other personnel are doing laboratory tests, even if they are waived; why other allied health providers shouldn't be Laboratory Directors; the laboratory personnel shortage and what it takes to eliminate it.

-Make it a priority to meet with your Legislators now.
+Make it a priority to meet with your Legislators.
 Remember, these interactions are integral components of your grassroots program.
-For tips, please refer to the CAMLT Grassroots Guide on the website.
+For tips, please refer to the CAMLT Grassroots Guide and Talking Points on this website.

-Senate Health Committee: Ed Hernandez (D-Chair), Joel Anderson (R-Vice Chair), Jim Beall (D), Kevin de Leon (D), Mark DeSaulnier (D), Bill Monning (D), Jim Nielsen (R), Fran Pavley (D), Lois Wolk (D), Vacancy
+Senate Health Committee: Ed Hernandez (D-Chair), Janet Nguyen (R-Vice Chair), Toni Atkins (D), Connie Leyva (D), Holly Mitchell (D), Bill Monning (D), Josh Newman (D), Jim Nielsen (R), Richard Roth (D)

 Strengthen Your Voice: Contribute Today!